 *** Homeworks are due at the beginning of each class of the day specified as deadline.

 Late homework must be handed in within a week from the deadline: the maximum point for late homework will be 10% less for each day delayed; the homework submitted after a class is counted as a late homework.

 Grades will be assigned based on the following scale:

-There will be no makeup exam unless a written proof for a justifiable reason is submitted.
-Any makeup exam must be taken within one week from the original exam date.
+a justifiable reason.
+Any makeup exam must be taken within one week from